 Have a urologist perform the procedure

-While your general practitioner may be capable of performing your vasectomy, it’s generally best to find a urologist to do the job.
+While your general practitioner may be capable of performing your vasectomy, it’s generally best and strongly recommended to find a urologist to do the job.
 Urologists typically have much more experience in providing vasectomy services, and experience is a significant factor in predicting the likelihood of complications after a vasectomy.

 Find an experienced doctor